-Hold-Over Proceeding – An eviction action, brought pursuant to RPAPL 711 (1), which seeks to remove a month-to-month tenant, or a tenant for a specific term, where the term of the tenant has expired and the tenant remains without the permission of the landlord.
+Hold-Over Proceeding – An eviction action, brought pursuant to RPAPL 711 (1), which seeks to remove a tenant at will, a month-to-month tenant, or a tenant for a specific term, where the term of the tenant has expired and the tenant remains without the permission of the landlord.
 Hold-over proceedings are also used, pursuant to RPAPL 713, to remove occupants who are not tenants, e.g., licensees, squatters, persons who possess the property under a contract of employment that has been terminated, prior owners of property sold in a foreclosure sale, etc.

 Petition – The name given to the formal complaint in an eviction proceeding, which states the allegations of fact in support of the petitioner’s claims seeking a landlord-tenant judgment and warrant of eviction to remove a respondent from possession of property.
 The petition must state, pursuant to RPAPL 741, the interest of the petitioner in the property; the respondent’s interest in the property and his or her relationship to the petitioner, e.g., tenant, licensee, squatter, etc.; a sufficient description of the property; the facts upon which the eviction is based; and the relief the petitioner is seeking.

 Process Server – A person authorized by law to serve papers in a legal action.
 Pursuant to CPLR 2103 (a), any person who is not a party to the action and is at least eighteen years of age may serve papers.